wazuh/wazuh-qa/tests/system/provisioning/four_manager_disconnected_node/README.md

 ##### inventory.yml

 File containing the inventory of machines in our environment.
-In this file we will set the connection method and its python interpreter
+In this file we will set the connection method and its python interpreter.

 ##### playbook.yml

-Here we will write the commands to be executed in order to use our environment
+Here we will write the commands to be executed in order to use our environment.

 ##### roles